ChemBioHTP/enzyhtp_doc/docs/source/sci_api_tutorial/electric_field.rst

     To calculate the electric field within an enzyme, input a location and either a direction (d1) or two points (p1, p2), ensuring enzyme charges are included; d1 defines the field strength projection direction.

 ``location``:
-    When specifying two points, the location of the measurement is determined; if the format is (p1, d1), then p1 represents the position, with supported keywords including "center", "p1", and "p2".
+     the location of the measurement when 2 points are specified.
+When it is (p1, d1), the p1 will be the position supported keywords: [center, p1, p2]

     .. admonition:: Where to look

         REF: EnzyHTP: A High-Throughput Computational Platform for Enzyme Modeling (https://pubs.acs.org/doi/full/10.1021/acs.jcim.1c01424)

 ``region_pattern``:
-    The area within the structure designated as the source of field charges, employing PyMOL selection syntax.
+    The specified region within the structure serves as the origin of field charges, utilizing PyMOL selection syntax.
+Users should exclude the solvent or substrate from the selection region if they intend to measure a bond within the same molecule.
+The instruction can be founded as `APIs <structure_selection.html>`_.

 ``unit``:
     The unit of the result (default: kcal/(mol*e*Ang))